emanuelbesliu/game-dev-Twins-Twisted-Tale/README.md

 [4] we can use space [EMI]

-[5] have an inventory with collected items and switch between them using number buttons, correspoinding with item's position in inventory (1,2,3,4,5,...)
+[5] have an inventory with collected items and switch between them using number buttons, corresponding with item's position in inventory (1,2,3,4,5,...)
 [EMI]

 [6] time addition, collectable [EMI]